This post may contain affiliate links. For more information, see our affiliate disclaimer here.

 - Machine washable (unless otherwise marked).

-- Adjustable (unless otherwise marked - knitted coats, hoodies and onesies don’t tend to be adjustable but they don’t need to be).
+- Adjustable (unless otherwise marked - knitted coats, hoodies and onesies don’t

 - Available in a wide-range of sizes to fit the smallest dogs to the largest (unless otherwise marked).